 Disclosure is required for all External Professional Activities that appear to be related to a Covered Individual’s professional, academic, or scientific expertise or Institutional Responsibilities regardless of remuneration, unless otherwise exempted below.
 Covered entities include: all foreign and domestic governments, institutions and entities; public or non-publicly traded companies; non-profit organizations; university/academic organizations, and government and professional societies.

 Individuals should resolve any doubt about whether an activity should be disclosed in favor of disclosure.
-Additional examples of disclosure requirements are outlined in appendix B1.

 - Includes, but may not be limited to (activities denoted with * require prior approval):

 - *All academic, professional, scientific, or institutional appointments outside of WashU; includes any form of employment or engagement, research oversight, teaching courses or student advisory activities;

 - *Service, position, or role involving a fiduciary responsibility to an entity including service as member of the Board of Directors, an officer, a trustee, or any other executive or management position;